DanKosgei/ping-pong/README.md

 #specifications
-####This application will take a number from a user and return a range of numbers from 1 to the chosen number with certain 'fun' exceptions 01/22/2016_
+####This application will take a number from a user and return a range of numbers from 1 to the chosen number with certain 'fun' exceptions.

 #### By Dan Kosgei